slawinski/slawinski-dev/blog/how-to-set-up-a-blog-with-headless-cms-using-gridsome-and-netlify.md

 npm install @gridsome/source-filesystem @gridsome/transformer-remark
 ```

 After successful installation we have to edit `gridsome.config.js`.
-It has to look like this:
+It may look like this:

 ```javascript
 module.exports = {